Jodi L. Starkman (executive director)

-John Steele is currently chair of the Armed Forces Pay Review Body, providing independent advice to the Prime Minister and the Secretary of State for Defence on remuneration and charges for members of the Naval, Military and Air Forces of the Crown.
-Prior to retiring from British Telecommunications (BT), Mr. Steele spent more than 40 years at IBM, BT, Ford Motor Company, and Accenture.
+John Steele was a member and then chair of the UK’s Armed Forces Pay Review Body during 2009-2018, providing independent advice to the Prime Minister and the Secretary of State for Defense on pay, allowances, and charges for Navy, Army, and Air Force personnel serving the Crown.
+From 2013-2018, he was also a member of the UK’s Senior Salaries Review Body, advising the Prime Minister and relevant Secretaries of State on the remuneration of senior managers, officers, and judges in the Civil Service, NHS, Armed Forces, Police, Crime Commissioners, and Judiciary.
+Prior to retiring from British Telecommunications (BT), Mr. Steele spent more than 40 years at Ford Motor Company, IBM, BT, and Accenture.
 John has held board membership in a number of private and public organizations involved in HR and training initiatives, including serving on the board of ORC Worldwide.
-In addition to serving as a board director for Innovation Resource Center for HR (IRC4HRSM/TM), John works as an independent consultant and is a Fellow of the UK Chartered Institute of Personnel and Development.
+In addition to currently serving as a board director for Innovation Resource Center for Human Resources (IRC4HR®), John works as an independent consultant and is a Fellow of the UK Chartered Institute of Personnel and Development.
 He is also an Honorary Fellow of Henley Management College.